-Two miles of blonde sand lapped by fresh, clean seawater, Portstewart Strand in County Londonderry is (understandably) one of Northern Ireland’s top visitor attractions.
+Two miles of blonde sand lapped by fresh, clean seawater, Portstewart Strand in County Londonderry is (understandably) one of Northern Ireland's top visitor attractions and one of the best beaches in the UK.
 The dunes are home to butterflies and rare wild flowers, while the sand is usually populated with bucket-and-spade-toting children, Frisbee-throwers and picnickers.

 A relatively unvisited spot along Scotland’s western coast, Achnahaird Beach is a simple swathe of cream-coloured sand punctured with mollusc-encrusted rocks and little rock pools inhabited by scuttling crabs and anemones.
 Views from the beach of nearby mountains, including Stac Polly, are breathtaking – depending on the weather, of course.